-Vocal Coaching focuses on helping students learn about their voice and various techniques for healthy singing and speaking.
+The class focuses on helping students learn about their voice and various techniques for healthy singing and speaking.
 Throughout the trimester, students learn about singing, including the anatomy and physiology of the vocal mechanism, proper breath support, tone quality, intonation, diction, phrasing, and song selection.
-The course includes weekly one-on-one lessons which are comprised of vocal exercises, exploring various performance techniques, ear training, and singing selected repertoire.
+The course includes weekly classes incorporating vocal exercises, exploring various performance techniques, and singing selected repertoire.
+Students in this class will be expected to sing as a group and at least once as a soloist.